ibm-cloud-docs/vpc/vpn-onprem-aws.md

 # Connecting to an AWS peer
 {: #aws-config}

-You can use {{site.data.keyword.cloud}} VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your AWS VPN gateway to connect to VPN for VPC.
+You can use {{site.data.keyword.cloud}} {{site.data.keyword.vpn_vpc_short}} to securely connect your VPC to an on-premises network through a VPN tunnel.
+This topic provides guidance about how to configure your AWS VPN gateway to connect to {{site.data.keyword.vpn_vpc_short}}.
 {: shortdesc}

 Because AWS requires PFS to be enabled in Phase 2, you must create a custom IPsec policy to replace the default policy for the VPN in your VPC.
 See [Creating an IPsec policy](/docs/vpc?topic=vpc-creating-ipsec-policy) for more details.
 {: important}

-When the AWS VPN receives a connection request from VPN for VPC, AWS VPN uses IPsec Phase 1 parameters to establish a secure connection and authenticate the VPN for VPC gateway.
+When the AWS VPN receives a connection request from {{site.data.keyword.vpn_vpc_short}}, AWS VPN uses IPsec Phase 1 parameters to establish a secure connection and authenticate the {{site.data.keyword.vpn_vpc_short}} gateway.
 Then, if the security policy permits the connection, the AWS VPN establishes the tunnel by using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

 To support these functions, the following general configuration steps must be performed on the AWS VPN:

 * Define the Phase 1 parameters that the AWS VPN requires to authenticate the remote peer and establish a secure connection.
-* Define the Phase 2 parameters that the AWS VPN requires to create a VPN tunnel with VPN for VPC.
+* Define the Phase 2 parameters that the AWS VPN requires to create a VPN tunnel with {{site.data.keyword.vpn_vpc_short}}.

 ## Connecting an IBM policy-based VPN to an AWS peer
 {: #aws-config-policy-based}

-VPN for VPC policy-based VPN can be used to connect to an AWS route-based VPN.
+{{site.data.keyword.vpn_vpc_short}} policy-based VPN can be used to connect to an AWS route-based VPN.
 However, policy-based VPNs require separate SAs (Security Associations) for each subnet, while route-based VPNs use a single SA for all encrypted traffic.
 Therefore, connection between a policy-based VPN to a route-based VPN is limited to one SA associated with a single CIDR range.
 {: important}

 If you have multiple subnets with contiguous address range, you can create connection with a CIDR that is a superset of your subnets.
 For example: `192.168.0.0/24` and `192.168.1.0/24` are covered by CIDR `192.168.0.0/23`